jiachenlee/Box2DANE/README.md

 that actually just does an extensionContext.call().
 In this case we need to consider the very real possibility of creating a ton of new native instances on the stack every time a property is read.
-To deal with this issue, once a property has been set on the AS3, if it exists when the getter is called we simply updated that instance and return it again.
+To deal with this issue, once a property has been set on the AS3, if it exists when the getter is called we simply update that instance and return it again.
 For example:

 	public function get lowerBound():b2Vec2
 	{